-Technology Assistance: The National Law Enforcement and Corrections Technology Center (NLECTC) System
+The National Law Enforcement and Corrections Technology Center (NLECTC) System

-The NLECTC System provides:
+The NLECTC System includes the following centers:

 Justice Technology Information Center provides a portal for professionals to gather information on innovations in the sustainable technology that is transforming the criminal justice system.
 It is the "go-to source" for those who make decisions regarding the evaluation, selection and purchase of proven and tested methods, equipment and technology.
 JTIC also hosts the NIJ Compliance Testing Program for ballistic- and stab-resistant body armor and other officer safety equipment.